faouziMohamed/e-bank/README.md

 # login-page

-Login page using JEE with Tomcat 10 as Application server
+A simple demo of online bank using Java JEE along with Tomcat 10.0.7 server